nirav8403/Project-Capstone-Political-Campaign-Persuasion/README.md

 •	Built two uplift models predicting how likely it is that a voter will become more likely to support the Democratic candidate based on the test mailings.

-•	combined the two partisanship models (log.
+•	Combined the two partisanship models (log.
 Regression and decision tree) to create an ensemble model predicting partisanship for democrats with prediction accuracy of 90% and AUC 0.9 that predicts how likely democrat candidate be chosen by voters.
 Based on Voter Id model score with training and validation data, prediction probability is 0.95 and most of the voters who voted in past as democrats remains democrats.

 •	Built (log.
 Regression and decision tree) models for predicting candidate support, rather than partisanship. wave 1 strong democrat, wave 2 strong democrat, wave 1 strong republican, wave 2 strong democrat.
 We got prediction accuracy of 85% and AUC 0.8.